 No s’mores would be complete without the toasted part, so once everything was melted down and starting to combine, we ended up breaking out the culinary torch to add a nice toasty caramel layer on the top.

-The warm cast iron pan keeps all the dip warm and gooey, the chocolate and marshmallow blending into a delicious sticky mix.
+The warm Le Creuset Signature Cast-Iron Skillet keeps all the dip warm and gooey, the chocolate and marshmallow blending into a delicious sticky mix.
 The crushed pieces of candy cane added little bits of cool peppermint crunch to the bite that was nice little surprise when you found them.
 Since s’mores really call out for graham crackers (duh!), we used them to dip in the deliciously ooey gooey mix.